lousydropout/keyvault/browser-extension/README.md

 - The React app sends user input to the content script.
 - The content script forwards this input to the background script or directly to storage.
-- The side panel uses the `useChromeStorageLocal` hook to automatically fetch and display the stored data.
+- The side panel uses the `useChromeStore` hook to automatically fetch and display the stored data.
 The hook also ensures the side panel's state stays updated with any changes in storage, offering a reactive UI without manual refreshes.
 - Error handling mechanisms are in place to ensure the extension behaves gracefully, even when parts of it are not active or available.

 This process outlines a robust method for data transmission in a Chrome extension, leveraging modern React practices and Chrome's extension capabilities to create a seamless user experience.